sourcegraph/about/projects/search_extensions.md

 - Search query syntax documentation page
 - Review the tour and overview docs to see if this simplifies those
 - Sourcegraph.d.ts in sourcegraph-extension-api

+NOTE: We would like to make it such that this transformation also occurs on the backend, but we may not be able to finish this by the next release.
 -->

 ## Building Sourcegraph extensions for search